martinpllu/agent-dev-guide/generate.md

 # Developer Guide

-This is Developer Guide designed for AI agents working in this codebase.
+This is a Developer Guide designed for AI agents working in this codebase.
 It contains:

 - **KEY AGENT RESPONSIBILITIES**: Important rules to follow when developing the application.
 - **ARCHITECTURE**: application overview, components, layers, frameworks and libraries, key standards, code layout.